stateful/docs.runme.dev/docs/integrations.md

 ![Runme Local Environment](../static/img/runme-local-enviroment.png)

-### Sidenote

-In a future version of Runme, we plan on only showing installers relevant to your current operating system/environment.
+> 💡 In a future version of Runme, we plan on only showing installers relevant to your current operating system/environment.
 Stay tuned!

 ### Environment Variables